-Slow and ultra-fast metabolizers regarding CYP2D6
+Slow and ultra-fast metabolizers of CYP2D6

-Codeine is metabolised primarily through glucuronidation, but via a minor metabolic route codeine is Odemethylated to morphine.
-This reaction is catalysed by the enzyme CYP2D6.
-Around 7% of the Caucasian population lack a functional CYP2D6 enzyme due to their set of genes and are called slow metabolizers.
+Codeine is metabolised primarily through glucuronidation, but via a minor metabolic route codeine is O-demethylated to morphine.
+This metabolic stage is catalysed by the enzyme CYP2D6.
+Around 7% of the Caucasian population lack a functional CYP2D6 enzyme due to their genetic make-up.
+These people are called slow metabolizers.
 These individuals may experience less of an effect due to the failure to form morphine.
 Around 1% of the Caucasian population are ultra-fast metabolizers.
-Ultra-fast metabolizers have one or more duplications of their CYP2D6 coding genes and therefore have markedly increased CYP2D6 activity.
-These individuals will get increased plasma concentrations of morphine when given codeine and therefore run the risk of morphinerelated undesirable effects (see also sections 4.4 and 4.6).
+Ultra-fast metabolizers have one or more duplications of their CYP2D6 coded genes and therefore have markedly increased CYP2D6 activity.
+These individuals have raised plasma concentrations of morphine and therefore run the risk of morphine-related undesirable effects (see also sections 4.4 and 4.6).
 It is even more important to take this into account if the patient also has impaired renal function, which can lead to increased concentration of the active metabolite morphine-6-glucuronide.
-The set of genes for CYP2D6 can be determined with genotyping.
+The genetic make-up for CYP2D6 can be determined with genotyping.